Crohn’s Disease Treatment Specialist Q&A

 Medical researchers haven’t identified a specific cause of Crohn’s disease.
 However, many factors contribute to your risk of developing the condition.
-For example, if you have an autoimmune disease or a family history of inflammatory bowel disease, your risk of developing Crohn’s disease increases.
+For example, if you have an autoimmune disease or a family history of inflammatory bowel disease (IBD), your risk of developing Crohn’s disease increases.

-The team at Digestive Disease Care offers comprehensive exams and testing to diagnose Crohn’s disease.
+The Board-Certified Gastroenterologist at Digestive Disease Care offers comprehensive exams and testing to diagnose Crohn’s disease.
 They begin by reviewing your medical history, symptoms, and lifestyle.
 Some of the standard tests for Crohn’s disease include blood tests, stool samples, and endoscopy.